leanperia/AllAboutLeanChatbot/README.md

 This is a gradio app of a simple chatbot that uses underlying RAG (Retrieval-Augmented Generation) mechanisms to answer questions about Lean based on a set of documents he provided.

-You can run this on HuggingFace spaces or locally.
+You can run this on HuggingFace spaces ([link here](https://huggingface.co/spaces/leanperia/AllAboutLean)) or locally.

 First, make sure to click the button to initiate the chatbot.
 This will load the documents about Lean.
 After that you can start conversing with the chatbot.